frankrousseau/GeoZy/README.md

 ## Development
 This project is still an attempt to provide a user friendly Geolocalisation WebbApp.
-It's also a part of the mentorship programme from Cozy.
+It's also a part of a french [mentorship programme](https://forum.cozy.io/t/app-geozy-en-developpement/511) with Cozy members.

 ATM:
 * organize some leaflets on map